wp-plugins/speed-contact-bar/README.txt

 == Changelog ==

+= 0.2 =
+* Added headline in the contact bar
+* Better CSS logic for fixed position
+* Sanitize input and output of user given data

 = 0.1 =
 First release for just trying it

 == Upgrade Notice ==

+= 0.2 =
+Improvements in sanitizing user data and style

 = 0.1 =
 First release in beta status